 God knows what’s best for us.
 He oversees and plans everything we do way before any situation or person comes across our thoughts.
 He sees the forks-in-the-roads, the urges, the desires, the wants, and the mistakes we’ll all make if we dismiss the messages he sends to our minds.
 He’s pre-planned every moment of our lives hoping we’ll use his advice to make it better, and longer-lasting.
 He never wants harm or hurt to come our way, that’s why he’s always sending Morse code to our inner receivers, hoping we’ll respond and react, therefore keeping his plan for our lives whole.
 The only things we have to do are stop and listen.

-There's no other area where we're more in tune with this voice than in our personal relationships.
-We meet, be-friend, date, sometimes marry, then hopefully have long lives together with our significant someone's all based on this little voice.
-It tells us during our first meeting that they could be the one.
-And though we don't know why, God tells you whether or not this person has potential, or to turn and keep on walking.
-Just think how many bad marriages, friendships, business partnerships, and financial pitfalls could've been avoided if only we'd listened when hearing, or seeing something which just didn't seem right, didn't fit into our personal mold of what's acceptable, made us uncomfortable, and failed to enhance our happiness when given the chance.
+There’s no other area where we’re more in tune with this voice than in our personal relationships.
+We meet, be-friend, date, sometimes marry, then hopefully have long lives together with our significant someone’s all based on this little voice.
+It tells us during the first meeting that they could be the one.
+Though we don’t know why, God tells you whether or not this person has potential, or to turn and keep on walking.
+Just think how many bad marriages, friendships, business partnerships, and financial pitfalls could’ve been avoided if only we’d listened when hearing, or seeing something which just didn’t seem right, didn’t fit into our personal mold of what’s acceptable, made us uncomfortable, and failed to enhance our happiness when given the chance.
 After all, relationships are supposed to make us better and enhance our being, not pull us toward a lesser place.

 Our inner voice is oftentimes very inconvenient, like a childish muse.
 We don’t want to listen when we know we should, finding out later much pain and hardship could’ve easily been avoided.
 God sends us these signals, like them or not, as a way of protection and to keep us from wasting our valuable time.